ec-europa/toolkit/docs/git-hooks.md

 ├── devel.make
 ├── git
 │   └── hooks
-│       └── pre-push
+│       └── pre-push-script
-│           └── phpcs -> ../../../../vendor/pfrenssen/phpcs-pre-push/pre-push
+│       └── prepare-commit-msg
 └── site.make
 ```

 > Note: the script itself should be made executable to work.

-### 2. toolkit-hooks-git-disable
+### 2. git-hook-disable
-This target will delete the execution scripts so no more git hooks will
+This target will disable the execution scripts so no more git hooks will
 be invoked.